LukeShead/Dueling-Discs/README.md

 The main aim of this project is to be able to create an enjoyable experience for any users that want to play the game that I am creating.
 However as much as the objectives and aims are for the user’s entertainment, it is also to help myself to gain knowledge when looking at designing and creating programs.
 By having this project provide an entertaining experience to the users that try it will mean that I will be able to help my reputation grow as a developer, this will mean that the future will become easier to gain clients as I will be able to refer back to programs I have made before.

+## Quality of the game

+Being my first game I will be creating, the quality of the graphics and gameplay will not be up to standards for some people, however luckily having a simple artstyle means I can work on gameplay more than the graphics as there is not much need to make an intentionally simple looking game overcomplicated.
+With the gameplay, I will be hoping to improve the quality to a smooth and fluid style that will feel satisfactiory for the users to play.

 ## Cost of the game

 The cost for the game won’t be any money for assets as I will be making them myself and will not need a third party change as the graphics are very simple.
 Instead it will require a lot of time as it will take some time to make.
 As well as this the internet will be required to make this game as there will be a lot of research that will need to be done.
 Finally, Unity will be required to make this project as it is extremely helpful when creating a game, these are all costs for the project however with these means that I must use a system that can run them, because if they don’t or if there are slow it will cause problems for the development.